Griefed/ServerPackCreator/README.md

 Build with:

-`gradlew clean installQuasar cleanFrontend assembleFrontend copyDist build createExe`
+`gradlew about installQuasar cleanFrontend assembleFrontend copyDist build createExe`

 ---